unyt-org/uix/docs/manual/04 Components.md

 ``` -->

 ## Component lifecycle
+Class components extending the `Component` class will expose methods to handle the components lifecyle.

 ```typescript
 @Component
 class CustomComponent extends Component {
     // called when component is constructed
     onConstruct() {}